 Learn in detail about the Top Four Apache Spark Use Cases including Spark Streaming!

 Spark uses GraphX for graph processing to build and transform interactive graphs.
 The GraphX component enables programmers to reason about structured data at scale.

 MLlib is a scalable Machine Learning library provided by Spark.
 It aims at making Machine Learning easy and scalable with common learning algorithms and use cases like clustering, regression filtering, dimensional reduction, and the like.

 Spark SQL, better known as Shark, is a novel module introduced in Spark to perform structured data processing.
 Through this module, Spark executes relational SQL queries on data.
 The core of this component supports an altogether different RDD called SchemaRDD, composed of row objects and schema objects defining the data type of each column in a row.
 It is similar to a table in relational databases.

 Parquet is a columnar format file supported by many other data processing systems.
-Spark SQL performs both read and write operations with the Parquet file and considers it be one of the best Big Data Analytics formats so far.
+Spark SQL performs both read and write operations with the Parquet file and considers it to be one of the best Big Data Analytics formats so far.